|Home||Events||Gallery||Programmes||Stanhoppe's Musick||Int'l Guild of Town Pipers||NEEMF||Contact us|

 formerly held in bondage.”|

 Thoresby Society Publications XLV, Documents relating to the manor and borough of Leeds, 1066-1400.
 Ed.
 J. H. Le Patourel.
 Another suggestive surname. but no evidence that it relates to the office of wait.
 However, the coat of arms of the family of that name does bear three signal horns representing the office of wait.

 |1425||“Paslow J. of Potternewton, freehold of 1 mas 2 bov for 2.0 from Th.
 Waite”|

 Account of Manorial rentals, from J W Kirby (1983) "The Manor and Borough of Leeds 1425-1662", Thoresby Society Miscellanaea.
-The surname is again suggestive.
+So the family with that surname persisted in Leeds, but no evidence exists of any role.

 |1530/31||"Players: 5 lusores of Leeds"|